prometheus-net/prometheus-net/README.md

 OrderValueHistogram.Observe(order.TotalValueUsd);
 ```

-# Timers
+# Measuring operation duration

-Timers can be used to report the duration of an action (in seconds) to a Summary, Histogram or Gauge.
-Wrap the action you want to measure in a using statement.
+Timers can be used to report the duration of an operation (in seconds) to a Summary, Histogram or Gauge.
+Wrap the operation you want to measure in a using statement.

 ```csharp
 private static readonly Histogram LoginDuration = Metrics